ltrujello/ltrujello.github.io/docs/category_theory/Persistence Modules/Interleaving Distances via Sublinear Projections and Superlinear Families.md

 \end{align*}

 Since $\delta > 0$ was arbitrary, and because $d^{\omega} \ge d^{\overline{\omega}}$
 we have that they must be equal, as desired.
-\end{description}

 </span>

 We now introduce an important implication of these results.